POD-LCA/pod_lca/docs/_build/html/_sources/developer.rst.txt

 The program structure of the code base is as below.
 The program is structured in such a way that it is independent of the front-end and the background database.

+Provide reference to utitlites settings to access config, and log methods

+Procide reference to the combined class file

 .. image:: ../_images/Program_structure.png
   :width: 1000
   :alt: Add alternative text